Configuring the database

 bin/kc.[sh|bat] start --spi-dblock-jpa-lock-wait-timeout 900

-Using Database Vendors without XA transaction support
+Using Database Vendors with XA transaction support

-bin/kc.[sh|bat] build --db=<vendor> --transaction-xa-enabled=false
+bin/kc.[sh|bat] build --db=<vendor> --transaction-xa-enabled=true

 Keycloak automatically chooses the appropriate JDBC driver for your vendor.